 It is quick and easy to get from Livorno Centrale station to Pisa by train.
 The journey to Pisa only takes 15-20 minutes, trains are frequent, and it is cheap - only €2.50 each way per person on REGIONALE trains (fare correct as of DEC 2015).
 Children under 4 travel free, and up to the age of 11 get a 50% discount on these trains.

 It is also possible to travel from Livorno to Pisa by bus.
-A new direct service will be running in 2015.
-For more information, click here
+A new direct service will be running from March 2015.
+For more information, please follow this link.

 Please see my article about travelling from Livorno to Florence for some general information about getting to Livorno Centrale railway station, buying train tickets, and not missing your cruise ship in the Port of Livorno!